Qal'at al-Bahrain: About

-The fort and the tell Qal'at al-Bahrain is built on, are located on the Bahrain island, on the northern seashore.
+The fort and the tell Qal'at al-Bahrain, is built on are located on the northern shore of Bahrain Island.
 On a clear day it is also seen from Saar.
 It stands like a "sentinel" near Manama, the capital of Bahrain; it is 6 km away from Manama on the fertile north coast.
 The tell is the largest in the Persian Gulf region and was built close to the port and by reclamation of seashore land.

 History and explorations

-The archaeological findings, which are unearthed in the fort,reveal much about the history of the country.
+The archaeological findings unearthed in the fort reveal much about the history of the country.
 The area is thought to have been occupied for about 5000 years and contains a valuable insight into the Copper and Bronze Ages of Bahrain.

 The first Bahrain Fort was built around three thousand years ago, on the northeastern peak of Bahrain Island.
 The present fort dates from the sixth century AD.
 The capital of the Dilmun civilization, Dilmun was, according to the Epic of Gilgamesh, the "land of immortality", the ancestral place of Sumerians and a meeting point of gods.

 The site, 17.5 hectares in area, has been termed as Bahrain's "most important site in antiquity".
 The first excavation at the site was carried out by a Danish archaeological expedition led by Geoffrey Bibby between 1954 and 1972 on behalf of the Prehistoric Museum of Moesgaard.
-A few, undated but Kassite era, cuneform tablets were found.
+A few, undated but Kassite era, cuneiform tablets were found.
 Beginning in the 1970s, a French expedition from the National Centre for Scientific Research worked the site.
 About 50 tablets were uncovered.
 Three of them were dated to the reign of a Kassite king named Agum, believed to be Agum III.
 Since 1987 Danish and Bahrain archaeologists have excavated at the site.